hapostgres/pg_auto_failover/docs/index.rst

    maintains the pg_auto_failover Open Source Software so that its users may continue using it in production.

-   The pg_auto_failover Open Source project does not include support for the Citus extension.
-Citus support in pg_auto_failover has not been Open Sourced at this time.

    For enhancements, improvements, and new features, consider contributing to the project.
 Pull Requests are reviewed as part of the offered maintenance.

 .. note::

    Assistance is provided as usual with Open Source projects, on a voluntary basis.
 If you need help to cook a patch, enhance the documentation, or even to use the software, you're welcome to ask questions and expect some